Govrn-HQ/govrn-monorepo/libs/protocol-ui/README.md

 </ChakraProvider>;
 ```

-Wrapping the app and passing in `GovrnTheme` provides access to the custom component styles leveraged in the library.
+Wrapping the app and passing in `GovrnTheme` provides access to the custom component styles leveraged in the library

 ### Importing Components